devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## Connect GitKraken to Azure Devops

 First thing is to connect GitKraken to your Azure Devops.
-For that you are going to need to create a Token
+For that, you are going to need to create a Token

 When opening GitKraken you should see Azure Devops option available (_Pro Version_)